WeMakecc/OpenCareLandingPage/conference.md

-# Digital Social Innovation and the future of Care
+# opencare conference

-## Opencare Conference
+## Digital Social Innovation and the future of Care

 ![Digital Social Innovation and the Future of Care](assets/OC-finalconf.jpg)